stilez/documentation/content/en/hub/tasks/scheduled/replication/local.md

   * Set the Replication schedule to run a single time
   * Define how long the snapshots will be stored in the Destination
   * Clicking "START REPLICATION" immediately snapshots the chosen Sources and copies those snapshots to the Destination
-    * Dialog might ask to delete existing snapshots from the Destination.
-Be sure that all important important data is protected before deleting anything.
+    * Replication causes data in the destination to match the data in the source.
+As part of the process, snapshots that no longer exist in the source may need to be deleted in the destination.
+If this is required, a dialog will ask for confirmation to delete existing snapshots from the destination.
+Be sure that all important important data is protected before continuing.
 * Clicking the task *State* shows the logs for that replication task.

 ## Quick Backups with the Replication Wizard